-The Company has multiple arrangements with IBM and IPS and is dependent upon the continuation of such arrangements.
+The Company has multiple arrangements with International Business Machines Corporation ("IBM") and IPS and is dependent upon the continuation of such arrangements.
 These arrangements, which are critical to the Company's ongoing operations, include Supplies Distributors' master distributor agreements and certain of Supplies Distributors' working capital financing agreements.
 Substantially all of the Supplies Distributors' revenue is generated by its sale of product purchased from IPS.
 Supplies Distributors also relies upon IPS's sales force and product demand generation activities and the discontinuance of such services would have a material impact upon Supplies Distributors' business.
-In addition, Supplies Distributors has product sales to IBM and IPS business units and the Company has an IBM term master lease agreement.
+In addition, Supplies Distributors has product sales to IBM and IPS business units and the Company has an IBM term master lease agreement applicable to its financing of certain property and equipment.